-What is the difference between B2B and B2C marketing?
+What are the differences between B2B and B2C marketing?

 Where B2B marketing targets companies and organizations, business-to-consumer (B2C) marketing targets individual customers.
-That makes the difference between the two the target audience.
+That makes the principal difference between the two the target audience.

 Communication tactics